 • Scoop the dough.
 Scoop the cookie dough using a 2 oz ice cream scoop.
 Place cookies onto a parchment lined sheet pan.

 • Press the cookies.
-Make an indent in each cookie, using the back of a spoon or ice cream scoop.
+Make a small indent in each cookie, using the back of a teaspoon or your thumb.
 Then, refrigerate for at least 1-2 hours or overnight.

 • Bake the cookies.
 Preheat oven to 350°.
 Space the cookies at least 2 inches apart, 6 cookies per sheet.
 Top each cookie with a good amount of streusel.
 Bake the cookies for 13-15 minutes, turning halfway during baking.